tomaskala/dotfiles/README.md

     * Add the current user to the group: `sudo usermod -aG docker $USER`.
     * Log out and back in to reevaluate the group memberships.

 #### Media

 * [VLC](https://www.videolan.org/vlc/download-fedora.html)
     * Comes with many codecs necessary to play certain online videos.
     * Rebind `Left/Right` from `Navigate left/right` to `Very short
       backwards/forward jump`.
 * [cmus](https://cmus.github.io/)

 #### Communication

 * Discord
 * Telegram

 ### Firefox configuration

+This section addresses the configuration of the Firefox browser.

 #### Post-installation cleanup

 * Create a new profile.
 Importing data from an old profile is addressed towards the end of this section.
 * Remove system addons